hendrasutanto/commercial-workshops/series-getting-started-with-cc/workshop-ksql/README.md

 > **Note:** Now that you have a stream of records from the left join of the **USERS** table and **STOCKS_STREAM** stream, you can view the relationship between user and trades in real-time.

 4. Next, view the topic created when you created the persistent query with the left join.
-Navigate to the **Topics** tab on the left hand menu and then select the topic prefixed with a unique ID followed by **STOCKS_ENRICHED**.
-It should resemble **pksqlc-xxxxxSTOCKS_ENRICHED**.
+Navigate to the **Topics** tab on the left hand menu and then select the **stock_enriched** topic.

 <div align="center">
     <img src="images/stocks-enriched-topic.png" width=75% height=75%>